winstxnhdw/FIRMan/README.md

 # FIRMan
-This repository contains some experimental data I found interesting for the 44DSP Mini-Project.
+This repository contains some experimental data I found interesting for my 44DSP Mini-Project.
 Submitted on February 1, 2021.

 ## Abstract
 The role of a FIR is to capture and remove noise signals.
 The purpose of this study is to identify the optimum FIR filter specifications which prioritises speed and the prevention of distortion.
 A pair of vocal signals were given, with one of the signals contaminated with a single frequency signal.
 Different specifications of FIR were tested for real-time capability with minimal distortion.
 Low-pass filter type is found to be the fastest (176 ms) and with equally minimal distortion as the band-stop filter type (183 ms).
 However, every filter type produced latecy lower than 250 ms and is considered as acceptable latency in good quality communication by [Krasniqi et. al.](https://www.semanticscholar.org/paper/VoLTE-Performance-Analysis-and-Evaluation-in-Real-Krasniqi/38d626a6264e816cb28954135109a4c3cfb4ad2f)